bsu-cs222-spring25-dll/Final-Project-TeamG/README.md

 ### Iteration 2
-This iteration was implemention of test classes and a package that were created for menu displays for the program.
+This iteration was implemention of test classes and a package that were created for the menus to display on the program.

-Test Classes Created:
+### Test Classes Created:
 - <p> PlayerChoiceMenuTest (A menu that pops up for the player to pick a character within the selection provided.) <br>

-- <p> EnemyDisplayTest (A PNG image the displays for the player to see their enemny on their screen, making this a visual appleaing affect for the player.) <br>
+- <p> EnemyDisplayTest (A PNG image the displays for the player to see their enemy on their screen, making this a visual appleaing affect for the player.) <br>

 - <p> DifficultyMenuTest (A menu that displays a selection of difficulties for the player to pick.) <br>

-Package Created:
+### Package Created: Combat
+<p> Clases Created Inside Of Combat:

+- <p> BattleLogic (The algorithm of how the combat works.) <br>

+- <p> CharacterBase (The system that reads the data of the players name, hp, and damange; and also giving the options to attack and defend.) <br>

+- <p> DifficultySelection (A system that is set up for the player to see the difficulty selection, choosing the options "Easy", "Medium", or "Hard".) <br>

+- <p> EnemyEasy (A system that is implemented in the program for the enemy to be on easy.) <br>

+- <p> EnemyMedium (A system that is implemented in the program for the enemy to be on medium.) <br>

+- <p> EnemyHard (A system that is implemented in the program for the enemy to be on hard.) <br>

-- <p> Assets: (A selection of images that are displayed in this package to give the player a visual experience throughout the gameplay.) <br>
+- <p> PlayerOne & PlayerTwo (A system that is implemnted in the program to let the player select a default character that is already created for players.) <br>

+- <p> PlayerSelection (A system that is implemented in the program to let the have a selection of charcters to choose from.) <br>

+- <p> TurnBattleMain (The system that runs the code.) <br>

 ### How to run the program